hansangwoo-data/Synthetic-Global-Collectible-RPG-Analytics/README.md

 [한국어](README_KR.md) · [Reproduce](#reproduce)

 **A Game Operations → Data Analyst portfolio: DA 70% + Analytics Engineer 30%.**
-AThis project reflects my transition from five years in Game Operations into data analysis.
+This project reflects my transition from five years in Game Operations into data analysis.
 It explores acquisition, boss participation, monetization, and incident follow-up in a fictional collectible RPG using independently generated synthetic data.

 **Questions:** Which acquisition cohorts brought in more players but retained them less effectively?
 Is weak boss participation an entry problem?
 Does a subscription add value or coincide with a spending shift?
 When should an incident response close?